CONCEPT CELLS = GRANDMOTHER CELLS

 (iii) This is a simple counter example which shows that information regarding meaning (semantics) is hidden and is not available in the firing rate.

-is obtained from their experiment, strongly refutes the temporal coding hypothesis.
+(iv)The counter example is obtained from their experiment, strongly refutes the temporal coding hypothesis.

 (v) Therefore, any previous experiment that has proven that firing rate is a good measure to discriminate the meaning (semantics) or claims the existence of "temporal coding" has to be reanalyzed and reinterpreted.
 That’s the idea of counterexample presentation